hallgaeuer/azerothcore-wotlk/README.md

 #### Hodir

 * Icicles fall less frequently
-* Frozen Blows frost damage reduced
+* Frozen Blows frost damage reduced, so no Frost Resistence is required
+* Biting cold: When moving or near a fire 3 stacks are removed instead of just one

 #### Thorim